ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel458CN/connectivity_guide.rst.txt

     Not used for a NATIVE TCP/IP line.

 Local ident
     The IP address and port number on which VIRTEL listens for incoming connections from the partner application.
-For details of how to code this field, refer to “Local ident” under the heading :ref:`“Line Parameters”<#_bookmark13>`.
+For details of how to code this field, refer to “Local ident” under the heading *Line Parameters*.

 Prefix
     Terminal name prefix (see below).